 Top spare parts inventory management features include:

-- instant push and email notifications (when a part’s quantity reaches set threshold)
+instant push and email notifications (when a part’s quantity reaches a set threshold)

 In general, maintenance managers look for two different types of reports:

-- custom reports that allow them to analyze and compare specific factors to identify specific problem causes or find room for improvements (often with a purpose of cutting costs)
+custom reports that allow them to analyze and compare specific factors to identify root causes or find room for improvements (often with the purpose of cutting costs)

 With that in mind, here are top CMMS software features related to reporting: